milaboratory/mixcr/README.md

 #### Further reading

 MiXCR pipeline is very flexible, and can be applied to raw data from broad spectrum of experimental setups.
-For detailed desctioption of MiXCR features and options please see documentation.
+For detailed description of MiXCR features and options please see documentation.

 ## Documentation